Louis XIII

 Louis XIII ([lwi tʁɛz]; sometimes called the Just; 27 September 1601 – 14 May 1643) was King of France from 1610 until his death in 1643 and King of Navarre (as Louis II) from 1610 to 1620, when the crown of Navarre was merged with the French crown.

 Shortly before his ninth birthday, Louis became king of France and Navarre after his father Henry IV was assassinated.
 His mother, Marie de' Medici, acted as regent during his minority.
 Mismanagement of the kingdom and ceaseless political intrigues by Marie and her Italian favourites led the young king to take power in 1617 by exiling his mother and executing her followers, including Concino Concini, the most influential Italian at the French court.

 Louis XIII, taciturn and suspicious, relied heavily on his chief ministers, first Charles d'Albert, duc de Luynes and then Cardinal Richelieu, to govern the Kingdom of France.
 The King and the Cardinal are remembered for establishing the Académie française, and ending the revolt of the French nobility.
 They systematically destroyed the castles of defiant lords, and denounced the use of private violence (dueling, carrying weapons, and maintaining private armies).
 By the end of the 1620s, Richelieu had established "the royal monopoly of force" as the ruling doctrine.
-His reign was also marked by the struggles against the Huguenots and Habsburg Spain.
+The king's reign was also marked by the struggles against the Huguenots and Habsburg Spain.

 Early life, 1601–1610

 Born at the Palace of Fontainebleau, Louis XIII was the eldest child of King Henry IV of France and his second wife Marie de' Medici.
 As son of the king, he was a Fils de France ("son of France"), and as the eldest son, Dauphin of France.
 His father Henry IV was the first French king of the House of Bourbon, having succeeded his second cousin, Henry III (1574–1589), in application of Salic law.
 Louis XIII's paternal grandparents were Antoine de Bourbon, duc de Vendôme, and Jeanne d'Albret, Queen of Navarre.
 His maternal grandparents were Francesco I de' Medici, Grand Duke of Tuscany, and Joanna of Austria, Grand Duchess of Tuscany.
 Eleonora de' Medici, his maternal aunt, was his godmother.
 As a child, he was raised under the supervision of the royal governess Françoise de Montglat.

-The ambassador of King James I of England to the court of France, Sir Edward Herbert, who presented his credentials to Louis XIII in 1619, remarked on Louis’s extreme congenital speech impediment and his double teeth:
+The ambassador of King James I of England to the court of France, Sir Edward Herbert, who presented his credentials to Louis XIII in 1619, remarked on Louis's extreme congenital speech impediment and his double teeth: